Tsuey/L4D2-Community-Update/README.md

 Help us shape the potential future of L4D2 vanilla.

+Exploit fixes and PvP enhancements for the original 13 campaigns were done using VScript files.

 # Caution

 Kerry Davis has approved sharing of the non-encrypted VScript files.
 You can do whatever you want with them.